sogaiu/judge-gen/README.md

   > Think: "don't have to create a separate file with specially
   > formatted tests initially"

-* Provide a canonical location for illustrative examples to help potential users form appropriate mental models.
+* Push for a canonical location for illustrative examples to help potential users form appropriate mental models.

   > Think: "place a few useful examples of calling a function in a